Remo Forrer

 Remo Forrer (born 8 September 2001) is a Swiss singer.
-He won the third season of the TV talent show The Voice of Switzerland in April 2020, and also participated in the German TV talent show I Can See Your Voice.
-He is set to represent Switzerland in the Eurovision Song Contest 2023 with the song "Watergun".
+He won the third season of the TV talent show The Voice of Switzerland in April 2020, and also participated in the German television talent show I Can See Your Voice.
+He represented Switzerland in the Eurovision Song Contest 2023 with the song "Watergun", which peaked at number two in his home country.
+He also appeared as "Orca" on The Masked Singer Switzerland.

 Career

 2019–2022: The Voice of Switzerland and I Can See Your Voice

 In November 2019, Forrer auditioned for the third season of The Voice of Switzerland with the song "Someone You Loved" by Lewis Capaldi.
 He received chair turns from all four coaches and joined Noah Veraguth's team.
 Forrer won the season on 6 April 2020.

 2023: Eurovision Song Contest

-On 20 February 2023, Remo Forrer was announced as the Swiss representative for the Eurovision Song Contest 2023 by Swiss broadcaster SRG.
+On 20 February 2023, Remo Forrer was announced as the Swiss representative for the Eurovision Song Contest 2023 by Swiss broadcaster SRG SSR.
 His competing song, "Watergun", was released on 7 March.

+He performed in the first semi-final and qualified for the final, where he placed 20th with 92 points.